arnabtarwani/squid-loyalty/README.md

 ### Setup

 1. Clone the repository
-2. Run the `./scripts/install.sh` script to install to check whether the requirements are available to install the dependencies of the project.
+2. Run the `bash ./scripts/install.sh` script to install to check whether the requirements are available to install the dependencies of the project.
+If the script doesn't run and you get a permission error, you can run `chmod +x ./scripts/install.sh` to make the script executable.
 3. Run `make install` to initialise the installation process of the backend app.
 4. Once the installation completes, update the DB credentials in the `.env` file if necessary.
 5. Ensure you have the database running, run `make migrate-up` to ensure the migrations and sql scripts have been applied successfully.